Carlos-ortiz23/OrderFlow-API/src/modules/bot/README.md

 ## 📋 Description

-Intelligent chatbot module that manages communication with Telegram and processes messages using AI (OpenAI).
+Intelligent chatbot module that manages communication with Telegram and processes messages using AI (LLM providers).
 This module focuses solely on conversational interaction and delegates product and order logic to their respective modules.

 ## 🏗️ Architecture